Davronov-Alimardon/Davronov-Alimardon/README.md

 -->
 ## 👋 Welcome!

-Software engineer with 2+ year of experience.
+Senior Software Engineer.
 Worked for innovative startups, large enterprise products, and award-winning agencies.
 Familiar with both remote, and in-office roles.
 Always seeking to take ownership of the project and deliver faster than expected.
-Comfortable for Front-End web development.
+Comfortable for Full-Stack web development.

 ## 🛠️ Technologies & Tools